MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guidance-SkypeforBusiness.md

 Set_Free_Tag: Strat_MT_TeamsAdmin
 ---

-Side-by-side guidance: Skype for Business and Microsoft Teams
+Enable Microsoft Teams side-by-side with Skype for Business
 =============================================================

 For organizations with existing deployments of Skype for Business Online, the recent introduction of Microsoft Teams presents an opportunity to evaluate the potential of Teams as a sole, communications and collaboration solution, and a challenge to tip the scale between the two solutions and how they can coexist in your environment.